Gnangara groundwater system

 See how we are tracking against the plan objectives in the Gnangara groundwater areas allocation plan: Evaluation statement 2011–2014.

-Gnangara Mound groundwater levels
+Gnangara Mound water levels

 Bores for the graph were selected from our existing monitoring network on the Gnangara Mound, with a minimum of ten years of data.
-To achieve the single monthly average figure, monthly water levels are offset against the highest historically recorded groundwater level for each bore.
-These offset water levels are then averaged across all 43 bores to produce a single number for the month.

 Average groundwater levels of the Gnangara Mound (Superficial aquifer).